There is just something about paddling quietly on flat or

 Canoe carpin’

-After being bitten with the fly carpin’ bug, I was looking to cruise some local lakes.
-I was also looking to do more sight casting to local bass in the spring of the year and I sensed the canoe needed a little tricking out.
-I put on an extensive search for the best canoe stabilizers/outriggers on the market.
-There are a good many options out there, but I was looking for something well made, easy to deploy, and hopefully easy to use on rivers, as well as lakes.
-That turned out to be a tall order, until I stumbled upon Kay-noe stabilizers
+looking to do more sight casting to local bass in the spring of the year and I sensed the canoe needed a little tricking out.
+I put on an extensive search for the best

 Fred and Aaron, who are in Florida, originally developed their stabilizer for kayaks, but a modified design works equally on canoes.
 In fact, they can turn a canoe into a full-fledged poling skiff.
 I gotta admit, if canoeing the freshwater flats is as addictive, and productive, as I hope, I could see one of their casting platforms in my future.
 Their work is now patent approved.
 As an added bonus, they are great to deal with and you get to deal directly with a small, American made, family owned business.